Chris Berry (broadcaster): Biography

 Berry was born in Decatur, Illinois, to Richard L. Berry and Phyllis (née Phipps) Berry.
 He grew up in Bradenton, Florida, where he attended Manatee High School.
-Berry is a 1981 graduate of the University of Mississippi where he received degrees in journalism and business.
+He is a 1981 graduate of the University of Mississippi, where he received degrees in journalism and business.

 Berry's broadcast career began at WHBQ-TV in Memphis, Tennessee, where he served as producer of Eyewitness News at Six.
 In 1982 he relocated to CBS Radio in Los Angeles.
-During his 14 years at CBS he served in various management roles at KNX-AM Los Angeles, CBS Radio News, Washington, D.C. and WBBM (AM) Chicago where he was director of news and programming from 1990 until 1996.
+During his 14 years at CBS he served in various management roles at KNX-AM Los Angeles, CBS Radio News, Washington, D.C. and WBBM (AM) Chicago, where he was director of news and programming from 1990 to 1996.
 Berry joined The Walt Disney Company and its ABC News Radio division in New York City in 1996.

 After serving as general manager of operations for the network, he was promoted to vice president and general manager of News for the ABC Radio Network in 2000.
 In that role Berry was responsible for all national and international news coverage for the network, along with the Paul Harvey News and Comment broadcasts which were heard over 1,200 radio stations in the United States and 400 Armed Forces Radio Stations.
-From 2002 until 2009 he served at president and general manager of Disney-owned WMAL (AM) Washington, DC.
-In 2009 he was assigned to KSPN (AM) in Los Angeles where as president and general manager he was responsible for the launch of ESPNLA.com, a website which focused on sporting events in Southern California.
+From 2002 until 2009 he served as president and general manager of Disney-owned WMAL (AM) Washington, DC.
+In 2009, he was assigned to KSPN (AM) in Los Angeles, where as president and general manager he was responsible for the launch of ESPNLA.com, a website which focused on sporting events in Southern California.